 t is also worth noting that that failure to ensure robustness of statements may attract the attention of regulators who will want to have a closer look for any potential breaches in respect of anti-money laundering (AML)/counter-terrorist financing (CTF) legislation and the Criminal Code.

-To be publicly named and shamed for not taking modern slavery seriously could have a hugely detrimental impact on an organisation’s reputation, which, in turn, would have various knock-on effects.
+To be publicly named and shamed for not taking modern slavery seriously could have a hugely detrimental impact on an organization’s reputation, which, in turn, would have various knock-on effects.

-How can organisations get a full picture of their supply chain?
+How can organizations get a full picture of their supply chain?

-It’s now more important than ever for an organisation to understand who it is doing business with, as well as who, and what, lies behind their dealings.
+It’s now more important than ever for an organization to understand who it is doing business with, as well as who, and what, lies behind their dealings.

 With this in mind, the Ultimate Beneficial Owners (UBO) of an entity need to be identified early – along with other associated companies and individuals.
 This involves unwrapping what can often be complex ownership structures, and screening related sanctions.
 This is a process many of the reporting entities will be familiar with but may be struggling to implement in a timely and cost-effective manner.